 Showing Time Period Breakdowns

-You’ll also see another sheet showing indexed data from the graph above the report, correlating to the metric and unit of time chosen.
+You’ll also see another sheet showing indexed data from the graph above the report which correlates to the metric and unit of time chosen.
 For instance, if the graph shows Sessions by day, you’ll see rows showing the number of Sessions for each day within the timeframe selected in your report.

 By customizing the graph, you can tailor the data you receive in your final downloaded file.
-For instance, say you want to look at how total conversions and conversion rate have trended by month.
-Choose your timeframe from the data selector, and then use the graph selectors to choose Goal Completions and Goal Conversion Rate.
+Say you want to look at how total conversions and conversion rate have trended by month.
+First, choose your timeframe from the data selector.
+Then use the graph selectors to choose Goal Completions and Goal Conversion Rate.
 Finally, set the unit of time on the right to Monthly.
 Your final exported spreadsheet will contain a table showing this data by month.

 Bear in mind, however, that while exporting data into spreadsheets allows you to isolate and coordinate data in a more versatile format, time period comparisons may be less visually impactful than the dashboard or the PDF export